dynport/urknall/content/docs/library.md

 lot of configuration options on the root, that are handed through to the leafs.
 This way there is a single interface for setting and changing configuration which helps with handling more complex scenarios.

+TODO: need motivation why we need the special `Template` abstraction layer instaed of directly using the `Packages`.

 ### Anonymous Render Function